FieldElement

 Since: ArcGIS Maps SDK for JavaScript 4.16

 A FieldElement form element defines how a feature layer's field participates in the FeatureForm.
-This is the recommended approach to set field configurations within a feature form's or feature layer's formTemplate.
+Use this approach to set field configurations within a feature form or feature layer formTemplate.

 form template field elements